Zeroth-Order Algorithms for Smooth Saddle-Point Problems: Abstract

 \section{Abstract}

-In recent years, the importance of saddle-point problems in machine learning has increased.
-This is due to the popularity of GANs.
-In this paper, we solve stochastic smooth (strongly) convex-concave saddle-point problems using zeroth-order oracles.
-Theoretical analysis shows that in the case when the optimization set is a simplex, we lose only $\log n$ times in the stochastic convergence term.
-The paper also provides an approach to solving saddle-point problems, when the oracle for one of the variables has zero order, and for the second -- first order.
-Subsequently, we implement zeroth-order and 1/2th-order methods to solve practical problems.
+Saddle-point problems have recently gained an increased attention from the machine learning community, mainly due to applications in training Generative Adversarial Networks using stochastic gradients.
+At the same time, in some applications only a zeroth-order oracle is available.
+In this paper, we propose several algorithms to solve stochastic smooth (strongly) convex-concave saddle-point problems using zeroth-order oracles, and estimate their convergence rate and its dependence on the dimension $n$ of the variable.
+In particular, our analysis shows that in the case when the feasible set is a direct product of two simplices, our convergence rate for the stochastic term is only by a $\log n$ factor worse than for the first-order methods.
+We also consider a mixed setup and develop 1/2th-order methods which use zeroth-order oracle for the minimization part and first-order oracle for the maximization part.
+Finally, we demonstrate the practical performance of our zeroth-order and 1/2th-order methods on practical problems.

 \keywords{zeroth-order optimization \and saddle-point problems \and stochastic optimization}